 Modifiable risk factors of PDPH include the needle size, needle shape, bevel orientation and inserting angle, stylet replacement, and operator experience.
 Needle size might be the most significant factor in the development of PDPH.
 In our hospital, we only have access to 25G needles.
 A previous meta-analysis published in 2000 has compared the frequency of PDPH between Quincke (a cutting-point spinal needle) and pencil-point spinal needles which suggested that pencil-point spinal needle will significantly reduce PDPH rate compared with Quincke spinal needles.
 They found a RR of PDPH of 0.38 if a pencil point needle was used.
 Criticism of this meta analysis related to its small size (only 15 PDPH occurred in the study), and only two needle types compared (Quincke vs whitacre).
 One study estimated that the incidence of PDPH when a 25 G cutting needle is used (Quincke) is about 23% but may be less than 2% if a 27G needle is used.
 However, a more recent study a prospective comparison of 5 needle types showed that PDPH went from an incidence of 8% in the quincke style needle to 3% with a whitacre.
 The requirement for blood patch in this study went from 12.5% with a 25G quincke to 0% with a whitacre.
 Studies also find that there is less chance of successful spinal anesthesia when smaller gauge needles are used, therefore, the law of diminishing returns becomes significantly apparent with needles smaller than 27G.
 In a recent meta analysis looking at over six thousands patients, an overall incidence of 4.6% was found for PDPH .
 The incidence of PDPH was 6.6% for cutting type needles, and 2.6% for pencil point styled needles.
 This resulted in a RR of PDPH of 2.5 when a cutting style needle was used based on the studies included in this meta analysis.

 Other risk factors for PDPH include female sex, younger age, and pre existing headache.
 Pregnancy may be yet another risk factor for developing PDPH.
 Ironically, it is this patient population that is most exposed to dural puncture.
-In the labor and delivery suite, it is likely "mission critical" to have a smallish gauge spinal needle (25G or smaller sized needle) that is not a cutting type needle before spinal anesthesia is performed.
 In this case, the patient suffered a PDPH likely avoided if a pencil point styled needle was used.
 She was treated with a blood patch on POD 2, and her headache was relieved.

 Case 2 breakdown- low plateles requiring urgent delivery due to sever PIH